Oud &

 • Currently students must be 18+ (soon to be from 12+).

-• You must be able to hold a standard size Arabic or Turkish oud.
+• Oud students must be able to hold a regular Arabic or Turkish oud.

 • Your oud should have a minimum of 9 pegs/strings, 11 is preferred.

-• Ouds should be strung and tuned to an Arabic tuning - ‘Arabic’ Do-Do/‘Iraqi’ Fa-Fa - ready for the first lesson.
+• Ouds should be strung and tuned to an Arabic tuning - either the ‘Arabic’ Do-Do tuning, or the ‘Iraqi’ Fa-Fa tuning.
+For more info, get in touch.

 • You will need a ‘risha’ (oud pick).

-• You’ll need to receive and view PDF documents whilst maintaining a video call.
+• You’ll need to receive/view PDF documents whilst maintaining a video call.

-• Half an hour a day practice is highly recommended.
+• Half an hour a day practice is recommended.

 • You may want a foot rest to help secure the oud.